Ecwid/ecwid-api-docs/includes/_store_profile.md

 orderCommentsCaption | string | Caption for order comments field in storefront orderCommentsRequired | boolean | `true` if order comments are required to be filled, `false` otherwise hideOutOfStockProductsInStorefront | boolean | `true` if out of stock products are hidden in storefront, `false` otherwise.
-This setting is located in Ecwid Control Panel > Settings > General > Cart
+This setting is located in Ecwid Control Panel > Settings > General > Cart askCompanyName | boolean | `true` if "Ask for the company name" in checkout settings is enabled, `false` otherwise favoritesEnabled | boolean | `true` if favorites feature is enabled for storefront, `false` otherwise

 #### MailNotifications
 Field | Type | Description